By Susan Staves

 Our goals will help address the healing needs of Aboriginal people affected by the legacy of the residential school system, including intergenerational impacts.

-Our hope is that all nations will honour the culture and spiritual teachings.
+Our hope is that all nations will honour the cultural and spiritual teachings.
 Together we will walk the sacred path of truth and honour and build a better future, walking in a sacred way.
 What we do today, is for future generations.
 Through traditional stories, and Indigenous plantings we will honour and remember our First Nations and Métis Ancestors.
 With open and friendly dialogue, we strive for mutual understanding, balance, and unity for the people of our community so that we may move forward together, in a good way, and with one heart.

 Having the history of local First Nations made public and accessible in the garden, will help establish common ground and start conversations: a place for people of all nations to gather at culturally significant times of the year.
 We will make the current “invisible” presence and History of Indigenous people “visible” to people walking through the Garden.